Georg Gänswein: Relationship between Benedict and Francis

-In his 2023 book, Nothing But The Truth - My Life Beside Benedict XVI, Gänswein says Benedict was "surprised" that Francis never responded to a 2016 public letter by four cardinals.
-He also says Benedict did not agree with some of Francis' positions.
-After Francis' interview with a Jesuit journal, Francis sent the journal to Benedict for his comments.
-Ganswein says Benedict, in his annotated response to Francis, critiqued the way Francis had responded to questions on abortion and homosexuality.
-He also writes that Benedict felt Francis' decision to restrict the use of the Latin Mass was "a mistake".
+In his 2023 book, Nothing but the Truth: My Life Beside Benedict XVI, Gänswein wrote that Benedict was "surprised" that Francis never responded to a 2016 public letter by four cardinals.
+After Francis sent Benedict the text of an interview he had given and asked for Benedict's comments, Benedict, according to Gänswein, replied with annotations that critiqued Francis' responses on abortion and homosexuality.
+Gänswein also wrote that Benedict felt Francis' decision to restrict the use of the Latin Mass was "a mistake".
+The Pope answered to such allegations in the book-interview El Sucesor of Spanish Vatican correspondent Javier Martínez-Brocal, lamenting that the book was published on the day Benedict's funeral and accusing Gänswein of "lack of nobility and humanity".
+Similar criticism came from Cardinal Walter Kasper.

-According to Die Zeit, Gänswein has been told to move out of the Mater Ecclesiae Monastery by 1 February 2023.

 Dispute with Cardinal Sarah

 In January 2020, Gänswein asked Cardinal Robert Sarah to have his publishers remove Pope Benedict's name as co-author with Sarah of a book about priestly celibacy, and to remove Benedict's name as author of the book's introduction and conclusions.
 He said Benedict had not participated in the writing nor authorized the use of his name.
 He characterized the problem as "a question of misunderstanding, without casting doubt on the good faith of Cardinal Sarah".
 Sarah had already denied that characterization of Benedict's role, but then asked his publishers to make changes in how Benedict's participation was represented, though his U.S. publisher refused to make any adjustment.

 Following his dispute with Sarah, Gänswein ceased to perform the public functions of his position as prefect of the papal household.
 He no longer appeared alongside Pope Francis at the pope's weekly audiences, nor greeted heads of state and the pope's other most important visitors.
 His title did not change.
 The Holy See Press Office said Gänswein's role reflected a "redistribution of the various commitments and duties" of papal household staff.